 My family loves this dry rub on pork tenderloin.
 It’s a long thin cut of pork that’s low in fat and rich in protein which makes it a great option for family dinners.

 You’re not limited in what you use this dry rub for!
-You can use this rub on other cuts of pork like ribs, chops, and loin and it also tastes delicious on a whole chicken.
+You can use this rub on other cuts of pork like my grilled pork chops recipe, ribs, loin and it also tastes delicious on a whole chicken.

 This simple combination used in this recipe is my favorite but there are plenty of ways to switch it up to suit your tastes.
 Try onion powder instead of garlic powder, or both.
 Cumin and coriander will bring earthy flavors and smoked paprika, chili powder, and cayenne pepper will bring the heat!